© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Ringwork known as Castle Yard is a scheduled monument protected by Historic England under reference 1017914.
 View the official record →

-Castle Yard is a ringwork, a type of early medieval fortification consisting of a circular or oval earthen bank with an internal ditch.
+Castle Yard is a ringwork, a form of medieval fortification consisting of a raised circular or oval earthwork surrounded by a ditch, located in Suffolk, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1017914.

 Ringwork known as Castle Yard is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1017914.